M66B/FairEmail/docs/FAQ-zh-rCN.md

 You can edit filter rules by long pressing a folder in the folder list.

 New rules will be applied to new messages received in the folder, not to existing messages.
-New rules will be applied to new messages received in the folder, not to existing messages.
 You can check the rule and apply the rule to existing messages or, alternatively, long press the rule in the rule list and select *Execute now*.

 You'll need to give a rule a name and you'll need to define the order in which a rule should be executed relative to other rules.